tounektikhaled/blog-platform/README.md

 npm start
 2. Start the client:
 cd client
-npm run serve
+npm run dev
-3. Open your browser and visit http://localhost:8080 to view the application.
+3. Open your browser and visit http://localhost:5173 to view the application.